-As of December 31, 2017 and 2016, we had borrowings of \$297.0 million and \$300.0 million, respectively, outstanding under the term loan facility and we did not have any outstanding borrowings under the revolving credit facility; however, we had used \$1.0 million under the revolving credit facility for a stand-by letter of credit that serves as collateral for a stand-by letter of credit issued by Bank of America to one of our customers pursuant to a contractual performance guarantee.
+As of December 31, 2017 and 2016, we had borrowings of \$297.0 million and \$300.0 million, respectively, outstanding under the term loan facility and we did not have any outstanding borrowings under the revolving credit facility; however, we had used \$1.0 million under the revolving credit facility for a stand-by letter of credit issued by Bank of America to one of our customers pursuant to a contractual performance guarantee.
 In addition, we may, subject to certain conditions, including the consent of the administrative agent and the institutions providing such increases, increase the facilities by an unlimited amount so long as we are in compliance with specified leverage ratios, or otherwise by up to \$70.0 million.